adees/Projects-Cplusplus/README.md

 #Triangle Program ( Purpose )

 This program creates a left sided/ angled triangle made by stars using only loop function.

+# Mathamatical Table: ( Purpose )

+The purpose of mathamatical table is to calculate the table of the desired input number (Integer) That can begin and end with the number you assigned .